-- 54. If minor changes must be made to the ECU map, there is included a DB9 to mini jack ECU comunication cable, and a DB9 serial to USB serial converter.
-Download the ECU software (sm4v029k) from: http://autronic.com.au/downloads.html - 55.
-Once installed, connect the cable to the ECU and laptop, power on the ECU and launch the software. - 56.
+- 51. If minor changes must be made to the ECU map, there is included a DB9 to mini jack ECU comunication cable, and a DB9 serial to USB serial converter.
+Download the ECU software (sm4v029k) from: http://autronic.com.au/downloads.html - 52.
+Once installed, connect the cable to the ECU and laptop, power on the ECU and launch the software. - 53.
+You may need to open the device manager, and located which COM port is in use.
+In the advanced setup here turn OFF the FiFo option.
+In the Autronic SW you can select the proper COM port.
+Ref.
+Tuning manual. - 54.
 No changes should be done without training, proper instructions or without support from your local EP dealer.
-Always make sore to save the existing map to you laptop before making any changes.
+Always make sure to save the existing map to you laptop before making any changes.
 Saving the map is done by pressing F2.
 Storing changes into the ECU is done by pressing F4.
 When saving any changes to a new map, go to the top left corner menu (FileCal) and then save cal as.
 Right click with you right mouse button and choose save as a new cal file.
-Enter a new name or revision number to the map to keep track on them. - 57.
+Enter a new name or revision number to the map to keep track on them. - 55.
 Before disconnecting the ECU from the data cable press F3 and (go offline).